© John Wiley & Sons Ltd

 The corresponding author is required to enter current e-mail addresses for all coauthors as part of the submission process.
 The acknowledgement e-mail and final decision e-mail are copied to all coauthors.
 However, the corresponding author remains responsible for ongoing communication with the coauthors and getting their approval for the manuscript and any revisions thereof prior to submission.
 If the article is accepted, the corresponding author will be asked to sign the licence agreement on behalf of all the coauthors, and should obtain written permission to do this from each of the coauthors.

 Covering letter: Terra Nova publishes short, innovative and provocative papers of interest to a wide readership.
 Authors are required to include, as part of the submission process, a brief statement describing what is innovative and of broad general interest in the article.
-They should also state that all coauthors have approved the manuscript and agree to its submission and that the manuscript has not been previously published and is not under consideration for publication elsewhere.
+This statement is used by the Editors in deciding whether the article should go forward to peer-review and is forwarded to potential reviewers when they are invited to review the paper, so it is important that it clearly states how the work enhances our understanding of the topic.
+In the covering letter, the authors should state that all coauthors have approved the manuscript and agree to its submission and that the manuscript has not been previously published and is not under consideration for publication elsewhere.
 If you have previously submitted the article to another journal, you may send the previous reviews and point-by-point response to them as an additional file along with your covering letter.
 In some cases this may help the Editors to expedite the review process.

 The Review Process